 Limön is an idyllic island in the Gävle archipelago.
-The old fishing harbour on Limön bustles with life when summer visitors arrive at the island.
-Boat trips run from here throughout the summer.
 Down by the harbour there are old boathouses and jetties.
 You can swim, fish, barbeque in the picnic areas, hike along nature trails, see the old and the new lighthouse and visit the café.

 There is a guest harbour at Limön for visitors arriving by boat.
 Approach using clearing marks and along the marked channel.
-The quay inside the headland is for the local touring boat.
 There are guest moorings by the two floating jetties.
 The depth at the inshore jetty is limited.
 The harbour is sheltered against all winds.
 There is potable water at the café.

 Limön is a Natura 2000 area.
 This means it is home to flora and fauna that are valuable from the EU’s perspective.
 They are protected by law and some activities within the area may require permits from the county council.
 Limön is also listed as being of national interest and is prioritized as a nature preservation area.
 Because the soil on the island is rich in calcium many chalk-loving plants thrive here, two good examples being Melampyrum nemorosum (Sw.
 Natt och Dag) and Saxifraga granulata (Meadow Saxifrage).
 Snails, which need calcium to build their shells, have also been found on the island, such as the narrow-mouthed whorl snail.
 There is a nature trail with information boards regarding the local flora and fauna.